 Difference Between the Calendar Year vs Fiscal Year

-Mostly the Company’s financial statements prepared for 1 year period, although the dates might change according to the organization and also depend on the country to country.
+Mostly the Company’s financial statements are prepared for 1 year period, although the dates might change according to the organization and also depend on the country to country.
 In the corporate world, there are 2 types of years, the first one is a fiscal year and the second is the calendar year.
 To get a clear picture, let’s discuss the difference between the Calendar Year vs Fiscal Year

 What is the Fiscal Year?

-It is used by companies, government bodies, educational institutions, etc. for accounting, reporting and budgeting purposes.
+It is used by companies, government bodies, educational institutions, etc. for accounting, reporting, and budgeting purposes.
 The fiscal year is a period of 1 year period which ends on the last day of any month.
-Fiscal year cover consecutive 12 months, For instance, a fiscal year can start from 1st April and it ends on 31st March of next year.
+The fiscal year cover consecutive 12 months, For instance, a fiscal year can start from 1st April and it ends on 31st March of next year.
 (Example – if a fiscal year of a firm starts from 1st April 2019 that will end after 12 consecutive months, that is on 31st March 2020.
 All fiscal year does not match the calendar year.
 If a company wants to follow a different fiscal year, they need to submit a request to the IRS (Internal Revenue Service) and tell the genuine reason why they want to adopt a different fiscal year.
 Where IRS (IRS) applies specific requirements on those companies that want to use a different fiscal year.

 What is the Calendar year?